Asia Travel Guide

 Taipei 101 From Elephant Mountain in Taipei

 For a country as small as Taiwan, there’s quite a variety of things to keep your attention piqued.
-From the culinary delights of Taipei’s night markets to the beautiful craggy & coastal scenery around Hualien, you’ll never go wrong spending time in Taiwan.
+From the culinary delights of Taipei’s night markets to the beautiful, craggy coastal scenery around Hualien, you’ll never go wrong spending time in Taiwan.

 Southeast Asia

 Outside of Europe, no region in the world attracts backpackers quite like Southeast Asia.
 And who could blame anyone for loving this crazy little corner of Asia?
-Just about everything you’d ever dreamed of about the continent—from pristine white-sand coves to mystic ancient temples—is scattered throughout ever-interesting Southeast Asia.

 Indonesia

 When my first foray into Southeast Asia took me to Indonesia, I knew this region was something special.
-It’s hard to not fall in love with this hefty archipelago, spanning all of Southeast Asia from below.
+It’s hard not to fall in love with this hefty archipelago, spanning all of Southeast Asia from below.

 Volcanic Landscape near Gunung Bromo, Indonesia